A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: Problem setup

 Next, we assume a {\em Poisson measurement model} for the counts,

-independently for each gene $j$ and condition $r$.
-The $s_r$ denotes a ``size factor'' for condition $r$, which is typically defined simply as the sum of of the counts in condition $r$,

-(We consider this definition to be the ``default'' used in our analyses, while noting that other definitions for the size factors $s_r$ are possible; e.g., \citealt{bullard2010evaluation, robinson2010scaling, lun2016pooling}.)
-The parameter $\lambda_{jr}$ in \eqref{eq:pois} represents a relative rate, specifically the {\em relative expression level} for gene $j$ in condition $r$.
+independently for each gene $j$ and condition $r$, in which $s_r > 0$ denotes a ``size factor''.\footnote{In DE analyses of scRNA-seq data, the size factors $s_r$ are often defined as the sum of the counts in each condition, $s_r = \sum_{j=1}^J x_{jr}$.
+This is the default setting for our analyses, noting that other definitions are possible \citep[e.g.,][]{bullard2010evaluation}.} The parameter $\lambda_{jr}$ in \eqref{eq:pois} represents a relative rate, specifically the {\em relative expression level} for gene $j$ in condition $r$.

-Our aim is to compare the $\lambda_{jr}$'s across conditions $1, \dots, R$.
-Toward this aim, it is helpful to decompose the log-relative expression, $\log \lambda_{jr}$, in terms of a level of expression common to all the conditions, $\mu_j$---a ``baseline'' level of expression---and a condition-specific expression, $\beta_{jr}$:
+To analyze differences in expression, the log-relative expression is decomposed into a baseline level of expression, $\mu_j$, and a condition-specific expression difference $\beta_{jr}$ relative to the baseline:

-Our main aim is therefore to accurately estimate the expression differences $\beta_{jr}$ and other statistical quantities involving the $\beta_{jr}$'s.
+Our main aim is to accurately estimate the expression differences $\beta_{jr}$ and other statistical quantities involving $\beta_{jr}$.
+With these modeling assumptions, the $\mu_j$ and $\beta_{jr}$ are not individually identifiable from the count data, ${\bm X}$.
+However, they become identifiable once one introduces priors for $\beta_{jr}$; this is described in the next section where we introduce the Poisson mash model.